 MyWhoosh has a nice, clean user interface that is easy to use.
 I like it more than Zwift.
 It’s responsive, easy to navigate, loads quickly, and shows you what you need to know.

 I experienced only one crash while writing a message.
-It didn’t work very well because I couldn’t see the preview of the text.
+It didn’t work very well because I couldn’t see the text preview.

 Platforms Availability

-MyWhoosh is available on iOS, Android, Windows, macOS, and Apple TV.
+MyWhoosh is available on all major platforms, including iOS, Android, Windows, macOS, and Apple TV.

 MyWhoosh Alternatives